mel-ificent/NoteTaker/README.md

 Highlights for this project:
 - Use of Express.js to create a server and API calls to retrieve note related data
-- Modularization of API routes to create clean file structure
+- Modularization of API routes to create a clean file structure
 - Use of fs and util packages to read, write, append, and delete data from the backend files
 - Heroku to showcase the application